 - The changes in the environment lead to the development of adaptations.

-As a result of the process of adaptation to the changing environment, new types of organisms evolve.
+As a result of adaptation to the changing environment, new types of organisms evolve.
 That is why adaptations are crucial for evolution.

-The ocean is a highly unstable and diverse environment.
+The ocean is a volatile and diverse environment.
 The organisms living in different ocean areas receive different amounts of sunlight, oxygen, and food.
-Depending on where the animals live, they have a different set of predators as well.
+Depending on where the animals live, they also have a different set of predators.
 This means that all ocean organisms have specific adaptations that help them survive in their particular area.
-Some of them are quite unique.
+Some of them are unique.

 Ocean Animal Adaptations